rust-lang/book/src/ch05-02-example-structs.md

 returns ownership of the value.
 Calling the `dbg!` macro prints to the standard error console stream (`stderr`), as opposed to `println!` which prints to the standard output console stream (`stdout`).
-We’ll talk more about `stderr` and `stdout` in the [”Writing Error Messages to Standard Error Instead of Standard Output” section in Chapter 12][err]<!-- ignore -->.
+We’ll talk more about `stderr` and `stdout` in the [“Writing Error Messages to Standard Error Instead of Standard Output” section in Chapter 12][err]<!-- ignore -->.
 Here’s an example where we’re interested in the value that gets assigned to the `width` field, as well as the value of the whole struct in `rect1`: